diogenesrengo/wr941hp-v1/README.md

-openwrt 19.07.7 unofficial firmwares and mtd dumps of fixed partition
+openwrt 19.07.7 unofficial firmwares and mtd dumps of partitions